jkaster/jobzan/README.md

 Here are some suggestions for future enhancements:

+- **Analytics UI:** Build a user interface to visualize the job analytics queries for finding the best job offers.
 - **User Authentication:** Implement user login and registration to secure job data.

 - **Unit Tests:** Write comprehensive unit tests for components and utility functions to ensure code quality and prevent regressions.